LNA-DEV/Photo/content/landscape/index.md

     params:
       tags: [photo, photography, nature, water, lake, reflection, sun]
       alt: The shining reflection of the sun in the water of a lake.

+  - src: P1013621.JPG
+    params:
+      tags: [photo, photography, nature, mountains, alps, lensflare]
+      alt: Image of the Bavarian mountains with a tree in the front and the mountains in the back.

+  - src: P1013626.JPG
+    params:
+      tags: [photo, photography, nature, mountains, alps, lensflare]
+      alt: Image of the Bavarian mountains with a tree in the front and the mountains in the back.
 ---